 The header of your calendars is the perfect space to add some personality!
 Create custom imagery using Microsoft PowerPoint or work with your school's Art Department to create truly unique artwork for your calendar headers.

 Pricing, school name, contact information - this is all important information that your students' parents may need to know.
-So make sure it's easy to locate by putting it right at the top of your menus.
+So make sure it's on your school menus!